 The Art Supply Depo is pleased to host Artist Trading Card Swaps for makers and swappers of ATCs.
 No previous experience or registration is required to attend and there are no age restrictions.
 Everyone is welcome.
 Swaps are held every other month.
 All swaps are Saturdays from 11:00am to 12:00pm, and generally start promptly at 11:00am.
 We recommend arriving early.
 Below are the dates for our upcoming swaps:

-Themes: Vintage Ladies / Trees / Wild Card
+Themes: Put a Ribbon on It / Automotive / Wild Card

-Themes: Numbers / White, Blue, Black & Silver / Wild Card
+Themes: Spooky / The Letter “C” / Wild Card

-Themes: Mermaids / Something Sweet / Wild Card
+Themes: Postage Stamp / Sew, So, Sow / Wild Card

 ATCs are generally made of card-stock, but could be made of wood, canvas, metal, clay, or any other durable substrate.
-Cards can be decorated with any media but must be 2.5" x 3.5" with the artist's name, contact info, and title or theme on the back.
+Cards can be decorated with any media but must be 2.5" x 3.5", or the new round format 2.5” “ATC Coin,” with the artist's name, contact info, and title or theme on the back.
 It is best if each card is a little (or a lot) different so no one gets two of the same card.
 You are welcome to make more than one of the same identical card, but please no more than two of the same design.